telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

         </div>
     </div>

 Note that when you use virtual scrolling, the Grid data table is not placed inside a scrollable container.
 The scrollbar belongs to a separate `div.k-scrollbar` shown above.
 This matters in scenarios when the data rows should be manually scrolled to a particular position.
+Scrolling to a specific table row is unreliable and not supported with virtual scrolling.

 The virtual scrolling behavior and implementation imposes limitations with regard to some other Grid features.
 Virtual scrolling cannot be used together with grouping and hierarchy.
 CRUD operations are not supported either.